MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 7. In the **Select file** section, click **Select file**.
 In the dialog box that appears, select the .csv file that you want to import.

   > [!Important]
-  > <ul><li>The .csv file that you upload must be UTF-8 encoded.</li><li>Make sure that the file that you are uploading is not open in a different program when you begin the upload process.</li><li>After the upload process begins, the process is irreversible.</li></ul>

-  > [!Caution]
-  > The schema of the new data file that you upload must match the schema of previously uploaded HR data.
-Specifically, you must include all columns in the new file that were present in previous files.
-(Introducing new columns is permitted.)
-Omitting columns in subsequent uploads can cause errors in recurring queries that depend on the presence of those HR columns.
-For more information, see [Prepare organizational data](prepare-organizational-data.md).
+  >  * The .csv file that you upload must be UTF-8 encoded.</li><li>Make sure that the file that you are uploading is not open in a different program when you begin the upload process.</li><li>After the upload process begins, the process is irreversible.</li><li>The schema of the new data file need not exactly match the schema of previously uploaded HR data, but note the following: Omitting columns that were present in previous uploads can cause errors in [auto-refresh](../tutorials/query-auto-refresh.md) queries that depend on the presence of those HR columns.
+For more information, see [Prepare organizational data](prepare-organizational-data.md).</ul>

   > [!Note]
   > If you are uploading new data, go to step 8, _Complete new file upload_.
 However, if you have uploaded data and then discovered that it contains sensitive, incorrect, or unauthorized data, you must remove the uploaded data and replace it with a new file.
 To do this, go to step 9, _Append or replace organizational data_.